Reflex receiver: Applications

 The most common application of the reflex circuit in the 1920s was in inexpensive single tube receivers, because many consumers could not afford more than one vacuum tube, and the reflex circuit got the most out of a single tube, it was equivalent to a two-tube set.
 During this period the demodulator was usually a carborundum point contact diode, but sometimes a vacuum tube grid-leak detector.
 However multitube receivers like the TRF and superheterodyne were also made with some of their amplifier stages "reflexed".
+Although the heyday of the reflex design in the USA ended in the late 1930s. the relexing principle continued to be applied elsewhere, particularly in Australia.

 Low cost mains-powered radios that used a reflex TRF design, with only three tubes, were still being mass produced in the late 1940s.
 The reflex principle was used in compact superheterodyne radio receivers from the 1930s and continued into the 1950s, until at least 1959; the intermediate frequency amplifier stage was also the first audio frequency stage using a reflex arrangement.
 That arrangement provided similar performance, in a four-tube radio, as one with five tubes.
 Often, but not always, such reflex receivers did not have Automatic Gain Control (AGC), and it was usually not possible to reduce the volume completely to zero, even at the minimum volume setting.
-At least one type of tube was specially designed for this kind of receiver design.
+At least one type of tube, was specially designed for this kind of receiver design.

+In the mid 1960's, Philips Australia, used reflexing in a television receiver.
+The FM sound IF signal was boosted in a 'transformerless' valve audio output stage, before being limited and further amplified in a conventional IF stage.